Whether you are just getting into guns or are simply a curious gun owner, there’s a chance you’ve asked yourself “Can I use WD-40 to clean my guns?”

 This means that you can’t count on WD-40 to stick around once the job is “done.”
 Rather, the product will simply disappear after a while and leave your gun exposed to the elements.

 Obviously, you do not want this.
-Individuals who clean their guns with WD-40 are often surprised to see their firearms begin to rust.
+Individuals who clean their guns and gun barrel with WD-40 are often surprised to see their firearms begin to rust.

 This is because they are unaware of the fact that WD-40 evaporates, unlike other oils that are specifically designed to clean your guns.

 This isn’t the only reason to avoid using WD-40 to clean your firearms, however.
 Additionally, WD-40 does little to actually get your guns clean.

 Though we are used to spraying WD-40 on surfaces and thinking they are clean, the truth is that they are not.